 The history of artificial intelligence does not begin with the invention of the term, but a decade earlier, thanks to the experiments of mathematician Alan Turing.

-Turing in 1950 wrote an article entitled “Computing machinery and intelligence” with the aim of addressing the issue of AI, at that time little known to the point of not even having a name.
+In 1950, Turing wrote an article entitled “Computing machinery and intelligence” to address the issue about AI, which at that time was little known to the point of not even having a name.
 The term “Artificial Intelligence” will be born, in fact, only six years later.

-Although the foundations of AI had already been laid by Alan Turing, it is only with John McCarthy that this field of research finally has a name: “artificial intelligence”.
+Although the foundations of Artificial Intelligence technology had already been laid by Alan Turing, it is only with John McCarthy that this field of research finally has a name: “artificial intelligence”.

 He uses it for the first time during a conference on the subject held at Dartmouth in 1956 in which emerges the need for a name that differentiates AI from the already known cybernetics.

 A paper entitled “Dartmouth proposal” is produced in which, for the first time, the term “artificial intelligence” is used.